Undergraduate Schools and Colleges

 - School of Life and Environmental Sciences

 - Sharing a common motto of "Life and Environment", our school is composed of three colleges: the College of Biological Sciences, the College of Agrobiological Resource Sciences, and the College of Geoscience.
 In response to the rapid advances in our field in the 21st century, the principal aim of our education program is to nurture and train professionals who possess advanced problem-recognition and problem-solving skills.
-With their comprehensive insights into our life and environment, our students are also well poised to become leaders with an international perspective.

 - School of Science and Engineering